 Writing takes away my anxiety and the stress of running my online selling gig.

 My online selling gig requires a lot of physical work such as going out to buy inventories, washing the clothes, steaming the clothes, taking pictures, etc.

 Writing became my refuge from all of those activities.

-And now that I’m blogging now, I was able to convert one of my refuge – which is writing, into a potential source of income.
+And now that I’m blogging, I was able to convert one of my hobby – which is writing, into a potential source of income.

 I also like playing mobile games and do you know that you can also earn money while playing games?
 I’ll write about it soon and I will link it here.

-You can still enjoy your chosen distractions while staying productive and even make money from them.
+You can still enjoy your chosen distractions while staying productive and even making money from them.

 Learn to Say No